Get Started with Automated Forex Trading

 The Basics of Forex Scalping

-Forex Scalping means opening and closing trading positions on a regular basis, aiming to ‘scalp’ profits of 2-10 pips.
-These positions are opened and closed during tiny segments of time that usually last less than 1 minute.
-Scalping is the shortest form of day-trading and it becomes more and more popular among Forex Traders many reasons.
-You may scalp Forex manually or automatically via the use of an Expert Advisor.
-Scalping requires the existence of state-of-the-art trading technology, tight spreads, plus a perfect understanding of technical analysis and Real Price Action in Forex Trading.
+Forex scalping involves regularly opening and closing trading positions with the goal of capturing small profits of 2–10 pips.
+These positions are held for very short periods, typically less than one minute.
+Scalping is the fastest form of day trading and is becoming increasingly popular among Forex traders for various reasons.
+You can scalp manually or automatically using an Expert Advisor.
+Successful scalping requires advanced trading technology, tight spreads, and a strong understanding of technical analysis and real price action in Forex trading.

 More: » The Basics of Forex Scalping